jspong/jspong.github.io/resume.md

 __Confluent, Inc.__
 *Software Engineer*

-_Developed and Modernized CI/CD Test and Deployment Infrastructure for Apache Kafka and Enterprise Extensions_
+_Developed and Modernized CI/CD Test and Deployment Infrastructure for Apache Kafka and Enterprise Extensions._

 * Modernized Test Infrastructure to more accurately represent Production Environments using AWS and `docker`.
 * Reduced system test execution time by 30% by running tests in parallel rather